-This test will include jumping the SLCK between the Apoapsis Activities and Flyby Activities while MISE is nominally powered off.
+This test will include jumping the SLCK between the Apoapsis Activities and Flyby Activities.
 There may be other SCLK jumps throughout the procedure, depending on the test configuration and scope.

 Since we do not have spacecraft avionics or spacecraft FSW simulated, many activities performed by the test conductor will be analogous to activities that will be performed by the spacecraft in flight.
 Generally, manual commands entered through GSEOS in this test will be issued in flight to MISE by the spacecraft via spacecraft sequencing.
 Generally, python script loads entered through GSEOS in this test will be issued in flight to MISE as command file loads from the spacecraft via spacecraft sequencing.

-TM DRY RUN 2 SHIFT DESCRIPTON
+FM AMBIENT FUNCTIONAL SHIFT DESCRIPTON

-For the TM Dry Run 2, this procedure is consists solely of apoapsis, cooldown, flyby, and processing of only one cube.
+For the FM Ambient Functional, this procedure consists solely of apoapsis, cooldown, flyby, and processing of only one cube.
 There are 10,000 seconds separating that first processing from subsequent processing sequences.
 This procedure will instruct the tester to disable the observation timeline and stop the test after that first processing.

 Apoapsis Activities (Memory Management)